wvu-cs111/spring2017/assignment7/README.md

 [Deliverables](#deliverables)

 ### Problem Description
 In this lab, you will parse and evaluate prefix expressions using a queue.
 An expression written with [prefix notation](https://en.wikipedia.org/wiki/Polish_notation) places the operator before the operands.
-Prefix notation removes the need for parenthesis.
+Prefix notation removes the need for parentheses.

 | Infix         | Prefix      |
 | ------------- | ----------- |